Skip to Main Content

 A primary goal of the Latinx Studies Seed Grants is to facilitate investigators’ preparedness for attaining extramural funding.
 Projects are expected to be sufficiently developed to demonstrate how the receipt of an LSS grant will increase competitiveness for future extramural funding (with the recognition that the project development phase may require additional time beyond the LSS grant period).

 As part of this program’s aim to advance academic research, it is expected that awardees will leverage available campus resources and tools to build and broaden their knowledge of the grant development process.
-This may include participating in workshops/activities hosted by ORCA and/or CSRC focused on building researchers capacity to support their work.
-In addition, awardees are encouraged to consider meeting with staff in UCLA offices with expertise in foundation relations and individual philanthropy.
+This may include participating in workshops/activities hosted by ORCA and/or CSRC focused on building researchers' capacity to support their work.
+In addition, awardees are encouraged to consider meeting with staff in UCLA offices who have expertise in foundation relations and individual philanthropy.

 Background

-This is the third cycle of the Latinx Studies Seed Grants.
+This is the fourth cycle of the Latinx Studies Seed Grants.

 Award Amount